khanshoaib3/minecraft-access/docs/changelogs/latest.md

 ### Others

 Updated modpack setup instructions to describe when users might want or need a screenreader such as NVDA or JAWS.
+- Added an error message when trying to run the mod server-side

 ### Development Chores